This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Here’s a good read if you want to go further into teaching using the workshop format

-A good book: If you want to get into more detail than what a blog post can share, I recommend you The Workshop Survival Guide by Rob Fitzpatrick.
+A good book: If you want to get into more on running “teaching” workshops, I recommend you The Workshop Survival Guide by Rob Fitzpatrick.

 Running group workshop exercise